All Episodes

 What about emails?

-Is it the same Luca with with email servers like you use Gmail or MSN or AOL, whatever?
+Like you use Gmail or MSN or AOL, whatever.

 I mean, do those emails get saved by those providers?

-So you can connect to you know, you can get your email from multiple devices.
+So you can connect to, you know, you can get your email from multiple devices.

 Well, they can keep them.